 Canada was the world's nineteenth-largest steel exporter in 2017.
-In year to date 2018 (through March), further referred to as YTD 2018, Canada exported 1.8 million metric tons of steel, a 5 percent increase from YTD 2018.
+In year to date 2018 (through June), further referred to as YTD 2018, Canada exported 3.7 million metric tons of steel, a 9 percent increase from YTD 2017.
 Canada's exports represented about 1 percent of all steel exported globally in 2017.
 The volume of Canada's 2017 steel exports was roughly 1/11th the size of the world's largest exporter, China.
 In value terms, steel represented just 1.5 percent of the total goods Canada exported in 2017.

 Canada exports steel to more than 130 countries and territories.
-The two countries labeled in the map below represent the top markets for Canada's exports of steel, receiving more than 400 thousand metric tons each and accounting for 97 percent of Canada's steel exports in
+The ten countries labeled in the map below represent the top markets for Canada's exports of steel, accounting for 99 percent of Canada's steel exports in 2017.

-Canada's Exports of Steel Mill Products - 2017
+Canada's Exports of Steel Mill Products-2017 (Top Ten in Blue)

-June 2018
+September 2018